hit9/skylark/README.md

   export PATH=$PATH:/usr/local/mysql/bin
   ```

-2. Attention: CURD.py only works with tables which primarykey is generate by MySQL(Such as autoincement priamarykey integer).
+2. CURD.py only works with tables which has primarykey.

 License
 -------